Enricomattia/nwebsite/content/quotes/_index.md

 ---

-> For instance, there is no need to argue whether economics (or decision theory, or sociology) is a science.
-We may define “science” in a way that includes economics or in a way that doesn’t, depending on which generalizations will be easier to state using the definition.

-**Gilboa, I. (2009).
-Theory of decision under uncertainty (Vol. 45).
-Cambridge university press. (p.
-58)**

-I asked myself and discussed with others about this point multiple times.
-But in the end, I stopped caring.
-I think sometimes the word "this is science" is used in a loaded way, meaning something like "oh but this is truly correct, not an opinion."
-Is it about the accuracy of predictions?
-Then just set the bar you like for accepting a discipline as a science.
-Is it about math?
-Economists use math, and their results are no different than those in mathematics or other "sciences."

----

 > If the model under consideration is a formal model, that is, if it does not pretend to model reality adequately, then the model assumptions are in a sense arbitrary, that is, the model builder can freely decide which model characteristics he chooses.
 If, however, the model or theory asserts factuality, that is, if conclusions drawn from these models have a bearing on reality and are supposed to model reality adequately, then the modeling language has to be suited to model the characteristics of the situation under study appropriately.

 **Zimmermann, H. J. (2011).
 Fuzzy set theory—and its applications.
 Springer Science & Business Media. (p.
 2)**

 The entire introduction of this book is worth reading even if you are not interested in the topic.
 It is a brilliant discussion of the relationship between natural language and mathematics.
-I think this passage provides a good distinction between two aims of modeling: obtaining a "logical" result or describing an empirical counterpart in mind.
+I think this passage suggests a distinction between two aims of modeling: obtaining a "logical" result or describing an empirical counterpart.
 (Is the first even "modeling"?)

 ---